Kiefer's Wager: John Hutchinson

 20 Mark Rosenthal, op. cit., p.
 160 (see note 16) notes that the initials JH, engraved on the metal skis, stand for the name of the craftsman who made them.
 This could be the most likely explanation for the existence of letters.

-21 As mentioned above, Kiefer is interested in the idea of art as "emanation": his paintings can be seen as microcosmic forms of the Kabbalist process of transformation: consciousness is formed in matter and is returned to its origin by means of Kawwana.
+21 As mentioned above, Kiefer is interested in the idea of art as "emanation."
+His images can be seen as microcosmic forms of the kabbalistic process of transformation: consciousness forms into matter and is brought back to its origin through Kawwana.

 22 Scholem, op. cit. (see note 17), p.
 286.